-The Registrant hopes that with the easing of alert levels by the Inter Agency Task Force, its agency force can return full time to its face-to-face-selling, which is still being preferred by its target clients.
-With the return of the workforce to their jobs under the new normal, the Registrant hopes to be able to sell insurance again.
-There is a perceived renewed interest on insurance products given that many insureds were able to benefit during this pandemic, may it be in the form of claims (death, sickness) or financial assistance (policy loans).
+The Registrant has returned to its pre-pandemic full service operations and hopes that it can at least duplicate its 2022 performance in terms of premium revenues.
+Face-to-face selling of the Registrant's agency workforce is still widely preferred by existing and potential clients.
+The perceived renewed interest on insurance products is still felt in the market, given that many insureds were able to benefit during the pandemic, may it be in the form of claims (death, sickness) or financial assistance (policy loans).

-Two years after the general economic slowdown brought out by the pandemic, Beneficial Life Insurance Co., Inc. (Registrant) and its subsidiary, Beneficial Financial Advisors, Inc. (BFAI), collectively known as the "Group", has managed to produce P537,497,132 total revenues for the first quarter of the year, which is higher by 27% as compared to the same period in 2021.
-Premiums, net of cessions, have increased by 27% to P451,373,282 in 2022 from P354,100,090 in 2021.
-Investment and other income likewise increased by 23% mainly as a result of the improved yields and acquisition of securities with higher returns.
-Fair value losses of P76.5Million were recorded as of the end of the first quarter.
+Beneficial Life Insurance Company, Inc. (Registrant) and its subsidiary, Beneficial Financial Advisors, Inc. (BFAI), collectively known as the "Group", has managed to produce P569,514,961 total revenues for the first quarter of the year, which is higher by 24% as compared to the same period in 2022.
+Premiums, net of cessions, have increased by 5% to P475,086,257 in 2023 from P451,373,283 in 2022.
+Investment and other income significantly increased mainly as a result of the improved yields and acquisition of securities with higher returns, plus fair value losses of P76.5Million recorded as of the end of the first quarter in 2022 decreased to P12.31Million in 2023.

-Net insurance benefits and claims increased by 26% between the two comparative periods.
-Legal policy reserves due to the change in inforce policies decreased by P31,762,661 in 2021 as compared to an increase of P26,531,951 in 2022.
-Commissions and other direct expenses increased by 7% between the two comparative periods since premiums generated also increased.
+Net insurance benefits and claims decreased by 15% between the two comparative periods.
+Legal policy reserves due to the change in inforce policies increased by 58% from P26,531,951 in 2022 to P42,019,893 in 2023.
+Commissions and other direct expenses increased by 34% between the two comparative periods since premiums generated also increased.

 About 35% of the Registrant's investible funds are in foreign currency denominated securities.
 Thus, a major component in the consolidated statement of comprehensive income is the foreign exchange gain or loss.
-The rates used as against USD1.00 were P51.74 as of March 31, 2022 versus P50.999 as of December 31, 2021; and P48.53 as of March 31, 2021 versus P48.023 as of December 31, 2020 based on closing rates found in the Phil.
+The rates used as against USD1.00 were P54.36 as of March 31, 2023 versus P55.755 as of December 31, 2022; and P51.74 as of March 31, 2022 versus P50.999 as of December 31, 2021 based on closing rates found in the Phil.
 Dealing System (PDS)/Bankers Association of the Philippines (BAP).
-Realized and unrealized net foreign exchange gains were recorded in 2022 at P38,353,133 and in 2021 at P25,055,028.
+Realized and unrealized net foreign exchange losses were recorded in 2023 at P68,502,553 versus gains in 2022 at P38,353,133.
 The said gains/losses were the result of the mark-to-market valuation of foreign currency denominated cash and cash equivalents, financial assets at fair value through other comprehensive income (FVOCI) and bonds at FVPL.

-For the first quarter of both 2022 and 2021, consolidated net income was earned mainly from premiums and interest income.
-BFAI registered a net loss of P19,720.
-Earnings per share amounted to P0.0194 in 2022 as compared to P0.0232 in 2021.
+For the first quarter of both 2023 and 2022, consolidated net income was earned mainly from premiums and interest income.
+BFAI registered a net income of P326.34.
+Earnings per share amounted to P0.0375 in 2023 as compared to P0.0194 in 2022.